Five MDR Service Principles to Reduce Risk in Mid-Sized Enterprises

-- Ability to push these actions in MINUTES across the entire network and off network without using Active Directory or other central services that are usually compromised early in the attack lifecycle
+- Can push these actions in MINUTES across the entire network and off network without using Active Directory or other central services that are usually compromised early in the attack lifecycle

 5. Ensure your service provider includes expert SOC services with 24×7 monitoring that fit well with your IT team.

-- Fit and Dependability: Make sure the team is a good fit for yours.
+- Fit and Dependability: Is their team a good fit for yours?
 Do the references they provide know their names and swear by their dependability during a time of need?

-- Expertise: Detection and Response is a highly specialized skill set and requires 1,000s of hours of training and real world experience for analysts to be effective against highly trained adversaries.
+- Expertise: Do they know how the strengths and weaknesses with Microsoft Defender?
+Detection and Response is a highly specialized skill set and requires 1,000s of hours of training and real world experience for analysts to be effective against highly trained adversaries.